jexp/neo4j-shell-tools/readme.md

 `import-geoff [-g in.geoff]`

-- -g in.geoff: newline separated geoff rule file
+- -g in.geoff: newline separated geoff rule file (or URL)

 Example input file: in.geoff